Basic Supplies for Your New Cat or Kitten

 Litter and Litter Box

 Start by choosing a litter box that is large enough for your cat to easily climb in and out of and move around.
+It should be longer than your cat's body length.
 Traditional litter boxes are rectangular, about 4 inches deep, and suit most cats.
-Covered litter boxes include a snap-on hood for privacy, but limit a cat's ability to cover its eliminations.
+Avoid covered litter boxes, as they limit a cat's ability to view his or her surroundings.

 When deciding on a litter brand and type, first continue with the brand your cat was using at its previous residence.
 If you prefer to try a different brand, do it gradually, as cats are not fond of sudden changes.
 Changing brands a little bit at a time will encourage a cat's continued, consistent use of the litter box.